jskherman/website-tabi/content/blog/migrating-sites.md

 Who knows if I will settle with my currently chosen theme of [@reorx's PaperModX theme](https://github.com/reorx/hugo-PaperModX/) (a fork of the earlier [@adityatelange's PaperMod theme](https://github.com/adityatelange/hugo-PaperMod))?
 So far it seems good enough for what I need currently.
 Maybe this time, I'll add functionality myself instead of relying so much on the pre-made theme's features out-of-the-box.

+---

-`2024-04-26` Update: I moved to using [Zola](https://getzola.org/) over Hugo.
+`2024-04-26` **UPDATE**: I moved to using [Zola](https://getzola.org/) over Hugo.
 The Tera templating seems easier to read and work with than Go's templating in Hugo.
 The new theme I settled on is [@welpo's tabi theme](https://github.com/welpo/tabi).
 Some of the shortcodes I used in PaperModX were already implemented plus a few more bonus shortcodes.
 The theme also by default uses Inter for the sans-serf font, Source Serif 4 as the serif font, and Cascadia Code for the monospace font which I was thinking.

 Moving forward, I'll archive past website iterations in subdomains of jskherman.com such as [2023.jskherman.com](https://2023.jskherman.com) and [2024.jskherman.com](https://2024.jskherman.com).
 I highly doubt I'll be migrating my website again more than once in a year so this seems fine for now.
 Even if I did have multiple iterations, I'll just choose the definitve iteration to have the year subdomain.